2X2coin/2x2coin/README.md

 Windows wallet https://github.com/2X2coin/2x2coin/raw/master/release/2X2-qt.exe

 How to compile the Linux Deamon , tested and working on ubtunu 14 - 16.04 and 17.  version .
+16.04 is recommended

 Set up a swapfile if your system has less than 1.5GB of memory: